 6) Israel’s borders

 Though it’s not possible to visit all of Israel’s neighboring countries, there are many safe ways to make the most of your time in the Middle East by seeing more than just Israel.
 Not many first time, or even returning, visitors realize that Tel Aviv is only a few hours drive from Petra, one of the seven wonders of the world.
 One of the top things you can do during your stay is to spend a day or two over the border on a trip to Petra and Jordan.
 See all options for adding a Jordan excursion to your Israel trip.
+These tours – and the rest of our Israel tours – are suitable for solo travelers, too!
+It’s the best way to get to unexpected places safely.

 Another neighboring country you can visit from Israel is Egypt!
 Israel and Egypt share a desert, and you easily travel to the Sinai peninsula from Eilat, Israel’s most southern city.
 Check out all Egypt tours from Israel.
+See how to get from Israel to Egypt.

 TL;DR: on your first trip to Israel, you should visit Jerusalem, soak up some of Israel’s beautiful nature, explore Tel Aviv, and hop over to Petra.
 Consider a package tour of Israel or joining a day tour of any of these incredible locations to make the most of your stay.
 And don’t worry- there’ll be much more left to see when you come back!